 - Western Sydney Aerotropolis.

-The SBT Works will include station box excavations with temporary ground support at St Marys, Orchard Hills, Western Sydney Airport Terminal, Western Sydney Aerotropolis and potentially two intermediate service facilities, one in each of the tunnel sections.
+The SBT Works will include station box excavations and civil works with temporary ground support at St Marys, Orchard Hills, Western Sydney Airport Terminal, Western Sydney Aerotropolis and the construction of a temporary precast concrete factory.

 |Sep 2020||EOIs Open|